-Writing Poetry: Next Steps – last few places!
+Writing Poetry: Next Steps – returns in 2022

 Award-winning poet Helen Ivory will be your guide through this next level course, designed for poets keen to push themselves further.
 Through experimentation, challenge and feedback, you will produce new work and have a better sense of how to assess your poetry objectively.
 Over 24 weeks, you will be guided through the landscape of contemporary poetry.